 This new concentration includes internships, coursework and research in applied settings in law and crime policy, including an opportunity to participate in the Inside-Out Prison Exchange Program at the Oregon State Penitentiary.

 The Law, Crime and Policy Concentration Advisor is Professor Scott Akins.

 Law, Crime and Policy Faculty available for MPP student committees.

-A new course entitled “Law and Society” (SOC 548; 4 credits) serves as the linchpin of the concentration.
+A new course entitled “Law, Crime and Policy” (SOC 549; 4 credits) serves as the linchpin of the concentration.
 This course provides an introduction to the substantive and theoretical issues housed under the rubrics of law and crime policy.
 This course is required for all MPP students in the concentration.

 The other 12 credits would be electives from the following list of courses: